 Fluids - have lots to drink

-The aim is to prevent dehydration, or to treat dehydration if it has developed.
+The aim is to prevent lack of fluid in the body (dehydration), or to treat dehydration if it has developed.
 (Note: if you suspect that you are dehydrated, you should contact a doctor.)

 - As a rough guide, drink at least 200 mls after each bout of diarrhoea (after each watery stool).

-- If you vomit, wait 5-10 minutes and then start drinking again, but more slowly.
-For example, a sip every 2-3 minutes, but making sure that your total intake is as described above.
+- If you have been sick (vomited), wait 5-10 minutes and then start drinking again but more slowly.
+For example, a sip every 2-3 minutes but making sure that your total intake is as described above.

 - You will need to drink even more if you are dehydrated.
 A doctor will advise on how much to drink if you are dehydrated.

-For most adults, fluids drunk to keep hydrated should mainly be water, Also, ideally, include some soup.
+For most adults, fluids drunk to keep hydrated should mainly be water.
 It is best not to have drinks that contain a lot of sugar, such as cola or pop, as they can sometimes make diarrhoea worse.

 Anti-secretory medicines are designed to be used with rehydration treatment.
 They reduce the amount of water that is released into the gut during an episode of diarrhoea.